Arizona Pool Leagues

 c.
 The Home Team shall pick the table in which games are to be played on.

 d.
-A team may begin play with one player present.
+A team may and shall begin play with one player present.
 Upon completion of each individual game the team must have another player available for play.
 Example: If the third player is not there when his match is ready he will be skipped in the rotation.
 The skipped matches will be played upon his arrival.
-If the third player isn’t going to be there you may add a new player as a sub during the first six weeks only.
+If the third player isn’t going to be there you may add a new player as a sub during the first twelve weeks without penalty.
+In the 13th week there is a 3-point penalty.
+In the final week the penalty is 5 points.
 In other words, PLAY MUST BE CONTINUOUS ONCE BEGUN.

 e.
 On the flip side of that coin it is not customary for a player to show up and expect to play all three of their games first and then leave.
 It is at the discretion of the opposing team to allow this to happen.
 This is why we have subs.